briandconnelly/nicheconstruct/paper/02_methods.md

 # Methods

-Building upon @HANKSHAW, we develop an individual-based model in which cooperators and defectors evolve and compete in a population of subpopulations (i.e., a metapopulation).
+Building upon @HANKSHAW, we describe an individual-based model in which cooperators and defectors evolve and compete in a population of subpopulations (i.e., a metapopulation).
 Through mutations, individuals gain adaptations to their environment, which increase reproductive fitness, and allow those lineages to rise in abundance.
 More successful lineages spread to neighboring subpopulations by migration.

 In this expanded model, subpopulations additionally modify their local environment.
 As this process occurs, environmental changes feed back to affect selection.
-We explore how niche construction affects this process of adaptation and whether cooperation can be maintained because of selective feedbacks.
+We explore how niche construction affects this process hitchhiking along with adaptations, and whether cooperation can be maintained by selective feedbacks.

 ## Model Description